-- To liaise with the Headteacher to inform him of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - As required, to liaise with the 'case manager' and the LADO for child protection concerns for all cases which concern a staff member. - To liaise with relevant agencies when deciding whether to make a referral. - To understand the assessment process for providing early help and intervention. - Maintain detailed and accurate written records of child protection concerns and ensure they are kept securely. - Offer support, advice and give a level of expertise to all members of the staff team. - Ensure that all staff have access to and understand the Safeguarding Policy. - To provide child protection training as part of the induction for all new staff in the school/nursery. - To ensure that all staff have induction training covering child protection and are enabled to recognise and report any concerns immediately. - To encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school puts in place to protect them. - Contribute, in consultation with the Headteacher, to the annual review and update of the Safeguarding Policy and the presentation of this to the Board of Directors. - Ensure that a copy of the School Safeguarding Policy is available for any parents via the school's website. - Ensure that the Headteacher is updated on a regular basis about all issues and child protection investigations.

-- Ensure that relevant safeguarding files are forwarded appropriately when a child transfers to another school.
-Any internally-held copies of the files should follow school policy. - Lead the team who review and monitor any causes of concern relating to pupils which are raised in school. - Ensure all staff have read Part One of the most recent version of KCSIE (including Annex B) and undertaken any e-learning modules as required by the school. - To coordinate the implementation of the Prevent duty. - To undertake additional training in relation to FGM to ensure that the DSL can be approached to discuss and direct difficult cases. - To provide suitable training for all staff in relation to FGM. - To ensure that the school is represented at, and that a report is submitted to, any child protection conference called for children on the school roll or previously known to them. - To ensure any child subject to a Child Protection or a Child in Need plan, is monitored regarding their school attendance, emotional wellbeing, academic progress, welfare and presentation.
+- To ensure the policy is available publicly via the school website and parents know referrals may be made, and the role of the school in this. - To help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - To undergo training to provide them with the knowledge and skills required to carry out the role.
+This training should be updated at least every two years. - To provide child protection training as part of the induction for all new staff in the school/nursery. - To ensure that all staff have induction training covering child protection and are enabled to recognise and report any concerns immediately. - To encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school puts in place to protect them. - To understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication. - Ensure that the Headmaster is updated on a regular basis about all issues and child protection investigations. - Lead the team who review and monitor any causes of concern relating to pupils which are raised in school. - Ensure all staff have read Part One of the most recent version of KCSIE (including Annex B) and undertaken any e-learning modules as required by the school. - To coordinate the implementation of the Prevent duty. - To undertake additional training in relation to FGM to ensure that the DSL can be approached to discuss and direct difficult cases. - To provide suitable training for all staff in relation to FGM. - To ensure that staff are supported during the referral processes, and support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support. - To ensure that the school is represented at, and that a report is submitted to, any child protection conference called for children on the school roll or previously known to them. - To ensure any child subject to a Child Protection or a Child in Need plan, is monitored regarding their school attendance, emotional wellbeing, academic progress, welfare and presentation.